Abdominoplasty (Tummy Tuck)

 - Need for revisional surgery

 Patients who have had previous abdominal surgery may find that their old scars look more raised, have stretched or are more noticeable in general.
 Undergoing a scar revision may minimize their prominence.
-For more information on our tummy tuck (abdominoplasty) procedure, please contact the Salem plastic surgery office of Dr. Austin, or click the link below.
+For more information on our tummy tuck (abdominoplasty) procedure, please contact the Salem plastic surgery office of Dr. Austin, or click here.

 Am I a good candidate for a tummy tuck?